 Can they live with other turtles?

-While they are generally a shy species, Razor Backed Musk Turtles can live with a wide range of other turtle species including red-eared sliders, painted turtles, and map turtles.
-You can have multiple Razor Backed Musk Turtles living together, but you should monitor them in the beginning to make sure there are no rivalries or territory disputes.
+While they are generally a shy species, Razorback Musk Turtles can live with a wide range of other turtle species including red-eared sliders, painted turtles, and map turtles.
+You can have multiple Razorback Musk Turtles living together, but you should monitor them in the beginning to make sure there are no rivalries or territory disputes.

 In the wild, they usually live for between 20 and 30 years.
 However, if cared for properly, they have been known to live up to 50 years in captivity.